Donating to Indiana State Parks

 Patoka Lake Raptor Shelter Fund

 The bald eagle and other raptors from Patoka Lake have been used in programs to bring children and adults face-to-face with birds of prey for better understanding and appreciation.
 Help Patoka construct new raptor shelters that will provide safe and accessible viewing by the general public.
+Follow stories of these educational ambassadors in the Patoka Raptor Journal.
 Write "Patoka RAPTOR" in the memorial/ honor line with your online donation or in the memo section of your check.

 Turkey Run's Lusk Home Kitchen Renovation

-The Friends of Turkey Run State Park and park staff have plans to recreate the kitchen in the historic Lusk Home as it might have been when John Lusk lived there.
+The Friends of Turkey Run State Park and park staff are recreating the kitchen in the historic Lusk Home as it might have been when John Lusk lived there.
 If you'd like to donate to this effort, write LUSK KITCHEN in the memorial/honor line when you give with your online donation or in the memo section of your check.

 Whether it be establishing a new friends group at a property, supporting an interpretive naturalist's program or purchasing supplies for trail building, this fund allows you to help us meet the most pressing needs of our state parks, reservoirs and preserves.
 Write "PARKS' in the memorial/ honor line with your online donation or in the memo section of your check.